zigimg/test-suite/README.md

-# test-suite
+# Zigimg test-suite

-Zig Image Library test suite, isolated from the library for easier distribution
+Contains the images used in the test suite of [zigimg](https://github.com/zigimg/zigimg) library.